javarushcommunity/springboot-flyway-demo/README.md

 # SpringBoot + Flyway demo
 Project, which demonstrate integration between db migration tool Flyway and SpringBoot framework.

+# Step by step guidelines
+All the described in article: [RUSSIAN]["Java-проект от А до Я": SpringBoot + Flyway](https://javarush.ru/groups/posts/3157-java-proekt-ot-a-do-ja-springboot--flyway)

 # Some important parts of demo
 ## Migrations